 We find the combination of both approaches together has given us the best of two worlds, going both broad and deep, finding a very diverse set of security issues.
 No issue so far has been on the scale of “very severe”, but we have definitely found and resolved several important vulnerabilities.

 Google Cloud is hosted on a highly distributed network across Google Datacenters.
 The data is constantly replicated as well, so even if an entire data center goes down, others still have all the data, and continue serving requests without any end-user noticing.

-We create daily backups as well of course.
+We create full backups twice a day as well.
 So in the event of catastrophic failure of all data centers, or in the case of a grave programming mistake that accidentally wipes data from within our application, we can resort to the backups.
-We store these backups on an entirely independent service inside the Google network.
+We store these backups on an entirely independent service of the Google network.

 Security is the most important aspect when choosing a cloud platform.
 But there are other related topics that deserve a mention.
 An application needs to be more than secure, it needs to be available and functional as well, you need to get support for issues that arise, and so on.

 We picked Google Cloud for the very reason that it’s optimized for availability.
 An application needs to meet quite a few criteria so it can run on App Engine, and this is mainly because downtime is unacceptable, and certain coding practices are just not possible on App Engine.
 In return, your application is always available under normal conditions.

 Our entire business model is geared to providing the best user experience possible.
 Availability is a key ingredient.
 We’re typically achieving 99.95% according to our Pingdom tracker (see details here).